var-jbCode/BBQme/README.md

 The App can then display the Weather for the next 6 days.

-The App used the metaWeather API for the Weather Data. https://www.metaweather.com/api/
+The API used the metaWeather API for the Weather Data. https://www.metaweather.com/api/

 Contains:
 BBQmeApp.js
 BBQmeStyle.css
 index.html

-To Run:
-Download full reposistory and open the index.html file.

 Deployed to live web here:
 https://practical-bhabha-9a60fa.netlify.app/